 Introducing some foods too early may result in an allergic reaction or tummy aches.
 If it’s not soft, pureed, or given only in small quantities, it can also be a choking hazard.

-What about something simple like a vegetable mash?
 Root vegetables such as potatoes and carrots are practically staple foods for babies — but what about mashed chickpeas?
 You might be wondering, “Can I give my baby hummus?”
+We’ll discuss the pros and cons and offer medically sound advice for introducing this healthy dip to babies.

 - Introduce bland hummus (chickpeas and olive oil) to babies around 6 to 8 months, avoiding salt, tahini, or other spicy ingredients.